Last updated on 03 October 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

-The EU General Data Protection (GDPR) divides the world of business into "data controllers" and "data processors."
+The GDPR divides the world of business into "data controllers" and "data processors."
 It sets out rules and obligations for both groups and regulates the way in which they work together.

-It's important to understand who is responsible for what, and who might have to pay fines or compensation if something goes wrong.
-Let's take a look at where liability falls in certain situations.
+This article will look at who is responsible for what, and who might have to pay fines or compensation if something goes wrong or where liability falls in certain situations.

 Data controllers and data processors work together to process the personal data of data subjects (individuals - for example a customer, or the user or a service).